You may have heard – your horse needs his vitamins.

 In fact, you may have heard, and heard, and heard that your horse needs his vitamins.
 You may have been able to find a page in a horse magazine that isn’t advertising vitamins.
 At this point, you may even believe that your horse in on the edge of a nutritional cliff, kept from falling into a life of insufficiency, poor health, and disease only through the addition of any number of essential substances, including VITAMINS!

-First, a bit of history.
-People knew that there was something in foods that helped prevent some diseases for some time.
+First, a bit of vitamin history.
+It’s been known be people for some time that there was something in foods that helped prevent some diseases.
 For example, the British Navy noticed that sailors who had citrus didn’t get scurvy (a vitamin C deficiency) a couple of hundred years before vitamin C was “discovered.”
-But it wasn’t until 1905 that an Englishman, William Fletcher, determined that if special factors were removed from food, disease occurred (he found that if people ate unpolished rice, they didn’t get beriberi - thiamine deficiency – but if the rice was polished, they did).
+It was always there, but people finally found out about it, and gave it a name, sort of like what happened with electricity, or magnetism.
+But it wasn’t until 1905 that an Englishman, William Fletcher, determined that if special factors were removed from food, disease occurred.
+Fletcher found that if people ate unpolished rice, they didn’t get beriberi – thiamine deficiency – but if the rice was polished, they did.
 In 1912, a Polish scientist, Cashmir Funk, coined the term vitamin, by combining the words “vital” (as in life) and “amine” because they were thought to contain amino acids, the building blocks of protein (which they don’t).
 The lettering system of vitamins (A, B, C, and so forth) was introduced in 1920.

 How’s that again?